jsaintro/publicnotes/Home Security/Garage Door Controller.md

 write down the MAC from the serial monitor
 8. [https://github.com/nodemcu/nodemcu-devkit-v1.0](https://github.com/nodemcu/nodemcu-devkit-v1.0)
 9. MAC: 60:01:94:51:bd:a1

+# Setup smartthings device handler
+1. Login to the  [smarthings api](https://graph.api.smartthings.com/login/auth) (USe the samsung login with your ST credentials
+-   Click on "My Device Handlers" from the navigation menu.
+-   Click on "Settings" from the menu and add my GitHub Repository to your account
+    -   Owner: DanielOgorchock
+    -   Name: ST_Anything
+    -   Branch: master
+-   Click on "Update From Repo" from the menu
+-   Select "ST_Anything (master)" from the list
+-   Select all of the Parent and Child Device Handlers
+-   Check the "Publish" check box and click "Execute Update"
+-   You should now have all of the necessary Device Handlers added to your account
 #### Internal pull-up/-down resistors

 GPIO 0-15 all have a built-in pull-up resistor, just like in an Arduino.
 GPIO16 has a built-in pull-down resistor.